Garrett T. Ogata – Las Vegas DUI Defense Attorney

 Another relevant aspect of Nevada DUI legislation is the implied consent law.
 This means that any Nevada driver who obtains a state driver’s license grants implied consent for a blood or breath test.
 Therefore, in Nevada, drivers do not have the right to refuse an alcohol test during the course of a DUI arrest.
 If necessary, the police can even use force to obtain a blood or breath test in order to gather evidence in a drunk driving case.

-Our goal, as Las Vegas DUI attorneys, is to get all charges dismissed, an acquittal at trial, or charges reduced to a non-DUI level.
-This isn’t always possible, but your only real chance of success in a Nevada impaired-driving case is to get an experienced Las Vegas DUI attorney.
+Our goal, as your legal representatives, is to get all charges dismissed, an acquittal at trial, or charges reduced to a non-DUI level.
+This isn’t always possible, but your only real chance of success in a Nevada impaired-driving case is to get an experienced DUI attorney.
 It is very important for you to familiarize yourself with all the issues that arise in a typical DUI case so you can most effectively participate in building your case and make educated choices.
 You must communicate to your DUI lawyer all the facts of the case to allow him or her to best defend you.